NikhilNayak-debug/AM220/README.md

 ## Overview

 The repository is structured into four main directories:
-- `Graph Transformer Networks`: Implementation of the Graph Transformer Networks with enhancements for handling heterogeneous graphs.
+- `Graph Transformer Networks`: Implementation of the Graph Transformer Networks with enhancements for handling heterogeneous graphs using positional encoding.
 - `pyHGT`: The Heterogeneous Graph Transformer (HGT) architecture implemented with positional encoding.
 - `RGAT`: Relational Graph Attention Networks with support for positional encoding to improve the attention mechanism across different node and relation types.
 - `SAN`: Source implementation of Spectral Attention Networks used as a reference for positional encoding methods.